MKLab-ITI/JGNN/tutorials/Introduction.md

 3. [Training](#training)
 4. [Testing](#testing)

+Code snippets are organized into an [Introduction.java](JGNN/src/examples/Introduction.java) file.

 # Dataset loading
 First, we load the dataset (it is automatically downloaded) and use the `IdConverter` class to transform its labels and features into matrices.
 To save memory space, the library implicitly